kramse/security-courses/courses/system-and-software/system-security/eksamen.md

 return-to-libc, Basic Integer Overflows, Return-Oriented Programming

 ## 7) Secure Systems Design and Implementation
-Principle of least privilege, fail-safe defaults, separation of privilege etc.
+Security Principles: Principle of least privilege, fail-safe defaults, separation of privilege etc.
 - dont try to go over ALL of them in 10mins
 Files, objects, users, groups and roles
 Naming and Certificates